johnshearing/PrivateKeyVault/README.md

 The point is, (assuming a strong password) anyone who gets physical access to your SD card can not read it unless you supply the password.
 The Evil Maid Attack is one way to get you to supply the password without you knowing it.

-We will talk more about the Evil Maid Attack in the next section.
+We will talk more about the Evil Maid Attack in a later section.
 The important point to remember here is that we need to make backup copies of the encrypted SD card without putting the card into an Internet connected device.
 The following explains how to accomplish this.

 Before we get started make sure that all the important information on your encrypted SD card is written down or stored safely somewhere.
 If anything goes wrong during the cloning process which destroys your cards then you will still have your private keys written down.
 If you fail to take this precaution then you might lose all your crypto-currency and all the personal information that was stored on your encrypted SD card.